Security

 Section titled “Transport Security”TLS (HTTPS/WSS)

-Section titled “TLS (HTTPS/WSS)”The manager supports two TLS modes, configured via tls_mode in the TOML config or BILBYCAST_TLS_MODE environment variable:
+Section titled “TLS (HTTPS/WSS)”The manager supports two TLS modes:

 Self-Signed Certificate Detection